rozek/node-red-contrib-reusable-flows/README.md

 > Nota bene: the current version of `node-red-contrib-reusable-flows` does not offer explicit support for preserving and restoring important `msg` properties (this is planned for a later release) and leaves it up to the developer to handle them properly.

 ![](reusable-flows.png)

-> Nota bene: this work is currently in progress.
-Please don't expect it to be finished before end of September 2021

 ## License ##